Masahiro Nakai: Rebuttal by the Nakai legal team to the third-party committee

 On June 3, the committee informed Nakai's legal team that it would refrain from further communication, citing concerns over potential secondary harm to the victim.

-On July 5, Nakai's legal team criticized the third-party committee’s handling of the case, arguing that the committee, unlike a court or law enforcement body, unilaterally labeled Nakai a perpetrator of sexual violence based on confirmation biased materials and one-sided hearings.
+On July 5, Nakai's legal team criticized the third-party committee's handling of the case, arguing that the committee, unlike a court or law enforcement body, unilaterally labeled Nakai a perpetrator of sexual violence based on confirmation biased materials and one-sided hearings.
 They stated that Nakai was denied the opportunity to explain or defend himself, and that the process lacked any formal mechanisms for appeal or redress, leaving his reputation damaged without means of recovery.
 Despite repeated requests for clarification, the committee allegedly failed to respond substantively.
-Additionally, the legal team claimed that some of the committee’s questioning—such as inquiries about Nakai's reasons for dining with women—constituted sexual harassment.
+Additionally, the legal team claimed that some of the committee's questioning—such as inquiries about Nakai's reasons for dining with women—constituted sexual harassment.

 Furthermore, the legal team pointed out a possible information leak involving the third-party committee. digital forensic investigation reportedly uncovered traces suggesting that the report had been shared in advance with a third party identified as "A&S," and that the report was later replaced with a version from which these traces had been deleted.
 The legal team also raised concerns over a possible conflict of interest, noting that one member of the third-party committee served as an outside auditor for a company that places commercials on Fuji TV.
 It was also revealed that the company had suspended its commercials on Fuji shortly before the third-party committee was established.
 "A&S" refers to Atsumi & Sakai, a law firm where attorney Saori Hanada, who serves on the boards of Fuji Television and its parent company Fuji Media Holdings, is affiliated.

 In response, the third-party committee issued a statement on July 7 denying any involvement, explaining that when the Fuji third-party committee was drafting the investigation report, the name "A&S" had remained in the author field of a microsoft Word file previously used by a committee member during earlier work with the same law firm, and that this name was unintentionally carried over into the PDF version of the published report.

+Possible return

+One year after being recognized as a sexual abuser, in an interview done by Josei Jishin, Nakai confirmed that he has been receiving several offers of work (one of them by long–time acquaintance Hitoshi Matsumoto).
+Though Nakai denies the possibility of ever returning, there could be an appearance in Matsumoto's group's streaming service, Downtown+.
+Nakai, who has been living a reclusive life since mid–year 2025, could appear there or in YouTube if he chose to.